 Monasteries for the trafficked women of the Mekong Delta

 The culinary shocks numbed me so much during that ride, that I often opted to spend my nights at monasteries rather than homestays.
-This was mainly to stick to safe vegetarian food and one of my biggest fears during my Vietnam trip was to consume an exotic meat.
+This was mainly to stick to safe vegetarian food and one of my biggest fears during my Vietnam trip was to consume a slice of exotic meat.
 The monasteries were yet another chapter of Vietnam which struck me hard and they sheltered mostly abused women from the Mekong Delta.
 Famous for their beauty, these women came from impoverished families who sold off their daughters to men living abroad, as far as Hong Kong.
 Being not considered as wives, these women were often traded off with/without their children by their buyers after a few years and they passed several hands, before returning to their villages in the Mekong Delta.

 Restarting life all over again